-How local anaesthetic works
+How does local anaesthetic work?

-A local anaesthetic is usually the choice for surgery on small areas of your body, such as minor skin surgery or the extraction of a wisdom tooth.
+A local anaesthetic is used most often for surgery on small areas of your body, such as minor skin surgery or the extraction of a wisdom tooth.

 Epidural and spinal anaesthesia

-An epidural block and a spinal block both involve the injection of local anaesthetic into the spine.
+An epidural block and a spinal block both involve the injection of local anaesthetic into the fluid that surrounds the spine.

-A nerve block involves injecting local anaesthetic around a cluster of nerves that supply a particular part of the body, such as the arm or the leg or the arm.
+A nerve block involves injecting local anaesthetic around a cluster of nerves that supply a particular part of the body, such as an arm or leg, or a finger or toe.
 These numb a large area.

-Last reviewed: August 2015
+Last reviewed: May 2022